firefly-iii/docs/docs/docs/firefly-iii/faq/self-hosted.md

 sudo restorecon -R /path/to/firefly-iii/storage
 ```

-## I am trying to upgrade but I get "Foreign key constraint is incorrectly formed"
+## I am trying to upgrade, but I get "Foreign key constraint is incorrectly formed"

 This could happen when you upgrade a Firefly III installation with MySQL.
-The cause is that the tables used by Firefly III are stored under the "MyISAM" engine while Firefly III assumes these are stored using the "InnoDB" engine.
 To fix this, use a program like Sequel Pro or phpMyAdmin and change the engine of all your Firefly III tables to "InnoDB", _before_ you try to upgrade.

 ## Unable to write to cache directory?